-Hi, I’m Antonette Golikidis, infant skin + baby massage expert at b.box body, here to share the many positive benefits of baby massage; as well as the common differences between using body lotions + body oils for your at-home baby massage ritual.
+Hi, I'm Antonette Golikidis, an infant skin + baby massage expert at b.box body.
+I am here to share the many positive benefits of baby massage and the common differences between using body lotions + body oils for your at-home baby massage ritual.

-Whether you decide to buy a lotion vs an oil, or both together; I am here today to give you a breakdown of their unique textures + explain which ones are best to use for your baby’s delicate skin.
+Whether you decide to buy lotion, oil, or both together, I am here today to give you a breakdown of their unique textures and explain which ones are best for your baby's delicate skin.

-But before we get into the nitty gritty of deciding which products to connect calmly, blissfully, and soothingly with your bubs, let’s review why baby massage is commonly known to be essential to a baby’s overall growth and development, and how it can boost our baby’s overall wellbeing.
+But before we get into the nitty-gritty, let's review why baby massage is commonly known to be essential to a baby's overall growth and development and how it can boost our baby's overall well-being.

 why baby massage is important